The Skeleton in the Closet

 Every book that Paul originally wrote crumbled to dust centuries ago.
 No person alive on earth has seen the original Gospel of John.
 Every manuscript of the New Testament that exists today is a copy of a copy.

 Many Christians treat this issue like a skeleton in God’s closet, a shameful secret that no one needs to know.
 Since no originals exist, is the New Testament we have today anywhere close to what the biblical authors wrote centuries ago?

-Today, more than 5,800 Greek manuscripts of the New Testament have been discovered.
+Today, around 5,500 Greek manuscripts of the New Testament are extant today.
 The number of manuscripts is over 24,000 if you include the Latin Vulgate and other early versions.
 The New Testament has the most manuscripts of any ancient work.
 To put this in perspective, Homer’s Iliad probably has the second greatest number of manuscripts with only 643.

 New Testament manuscripts date anywhere from the second to the eighteenth century.
 Probably the earliest manuscript we have of the New Testament is a fragment of the Gospel of John, dated around AD 125.
 If you date the Gospel of John between AD 80-90, then the time span between the original and this fragment is less than 50 years!
 Going back to Homer’s Iliad, the earliest copy we have is 400 years after the original composition.

 Bringing the Skeleton into the Light